- Bachelor's Degree

 - RN to BSN Completion Program

 It has never been easier to advance your nursing career.
 Baptist Health Sciences University values your individual achievement and education.
-By offering our RN to BSN degree program entirely online, students can tailor their learning to fit their lifestyle.
+By offering our RN to BSN completion degree program entirely online, students can tailor their learning to fit their lifestyle.
 At Baptist University, you may design an individualized plan to complete the degree requirements at a pace best for you.
 The path you choose is entirely your own.

-The RN-BSN program is a sequence of study for the diploma or associate degree nurse or graduate awaiting licensure who wishes to pursue the Bachelor of Science in Nursing Degree.
+The RN-BSN completion degree program is a sequence of study for the diploma or associate degree nurse or graduate awaiting licensure who wishes to pursue the Bachelor of Science in Nursing Degree.
 Qualified students are admitted to Baptist University and to the professional program simultaneously.
 The Bachelor of Science in Nursing (BSN) degree at Baptist University is ideal for nurses who want to expand their career options and help improve their earning potential.

-RN to BSN Curriculum
+RN to BSN Completion Degree Curriculum

 This program accommodates the working diploma or associate degree graduate or licensed registered nurse who wishes to obtain the baccalaureate degree.
 Students may enroll in and complete General Education/Pre-Professional courses concurrently with professional nursing courses if desired.
-The courses in the RN-BSN program are offered in a variety of formats; online, blended, flex or face-to-face.
+The courses in the RN-BSN completion degree program are offered in a variety of formats; online, blended, flex or face-to-face.
 Students select the delivery format best suited for them.

-Why choose Nursing at Baptist University?
+Why choose the RN to BSN completion degree program at Baptist University?

 Personal, one on one instructionfrom exceptional nursing faculty